When we speak of the St. Lawrence, we often hear the terms “Estuary” and “Gulf”. What do they mean? Where does the Estuary end and the Gulf begin?

 Sperm whales take advantage of the deep waters of the Laurentian Channel to feed on medium-sized squid, one of their favourite prey.

-Belugas on the other hand remain mainly in the Estuary, where they are found year round.
+Belugas on the other hand remain mainly in the Estuary (and sometimes in the gulf), where they are found year round.
 In winter, ice cover is heavier here than in the Gulf and protects them from the extremely rough winter seas.
 However, in some of the Estuary’s downstream sectors such as Tadoussac, a polynya (absence of ice) is created due to rising warmer waters.